Wellness First:

 Maybe you’re coping with aging parents, a partner with a chronic illness, a child with special needs, or your own diagnosis of a serious illness.
 Talking with doctors can be like trying to learn a different language.
 It’s all exhausting, and you feel like your whole world is falling apart.
 Maybe you’d like support with keeping your own “center” while effectively supporting a loved one.
 We can work together to build your insight and a better toolbox for taking care of you, too.

 I want to hear your story, even the sad, scary parts.
-Therapy will help you talk through your struggles, remember your strengths, and find strategies to cope with transitions and loss.
+Therapy will help you talk through your struggles, remember your strengths, and find strategies to cope with transitions, changes in functioning, and loss.
 Want help talking with your family or healthcare team about planning for the future?
 Let’s explore that option together.

 • Clinical Supervision and Professional Consultation